clareaulab/clareau-lab-website-old/_members/austin-valera.md

 Computational Biology from Weill Cornell, where he studied cellular communication in the tumor microenvironment.
 Currently, Austin is interested in computational methods development with a focus on applications for understanding cancer heterogeneity.
-In his free time, Austin enjoys discovering new restaurants :knife_fork_plate: and traveling :airplane: to explore cities.
+In his free time, Austin enjoys discovering new restaurants 🍴 and traveling  &nbsp; :airplane:  &nbsp; to explore cities.